 Saint Joseph, even though he doesn’t speak a word in Sacred Scripture, has been deeply loved by Christians since the very beginning of the Church.
-It did not take long for Saint Joseph, on account of his role as the protector of the Blessed Virgin Mary and the Child Jesus, to become known as the principal patron of the Universal Church and by extension a quiet protector of all Christ’s faithful.
+It did not take long for St. Joseph, on account of his role as the protector of the Blessed Virgin Mary and the Child Jesus, to become known as the principal patron of the Universal Church and by extension a quiet protector of all Christ’s faithful.

-Since the 15th century his feast day has been celebrated on March 19, a day that typically falls right in the middle of Lent, but that hasn’t stopped the laity from orchestrating a great feast in his honor.
+Since the 15th century his feast day has been celebrated on March 19, a day that typically falls right in the middle of Lent — but that hasn’t stopped the laity from orchestrating a great feast in his honor.

-According to legend, when a great famine struck the land of Sicily the villagers immediately prayed to their beloved Saint Joseph for protection and relief.
-They prayed fervently and pledged that if the rain returned they would hold a special feast to honor God and Saint Joseph.
+According to legend, when a great famine struck the land of Sicily the villagers immediately prayed to their beloved St. Joseph for protection and relief.
+They prayed fervently and pledged that if the rain returned they would hold a special feast to honor God and St. Joseph.
 Miraculously the rain started to fall and when the fall harvest came, the people of Sicily prepared a wonderful feast in thanksgiving.

-The great feast in honor of Saint Joseph then became an annual tradition and was typically celebrated on March 19.
+The great feast in honor of St. Joseph then became an annual tradition and was typically celebrated on March 19.
 Typically the feast would be held in thanksgiving for a particular intention, remembering how God had blessed a family or city during the past year.